 If you would like to start this tradition with your family, here are some of my favorites to get you started:

 Something that is helping me a lot this year with simplifying is to plan ahead.
 That way, I make sure to do the things that I really love and to simplify whenever possible.
-So here is a little printable “to-do” list that might help you to simplify all of those traditions just a bit!
+Making a simple checklist that might help you to simplify all of those traditions just a bit!

 9 Responses to #SimplifyingTheSeason: focus on tradition